aha-app/aha-services/README.md

 4. You can test this URL by loading `https://ba4a410.ngrok.com/configuration` in your browser.

 5. Make the special "Development Proxy" integration visible in the Aha!
 UI by logging into your Aha! account and going to any existing integration.
-Add `?development=true` to the URL and load the page.
+Add `?development=true` to the pages URL and load the page.
 You will see a new integration appear named "Development Proxy".

 6. Configure the development proxy settings.
 After you enter the proxy server URL go got in step 3 you will be able to choose from a list of the services